mraj0045/boiler/README.md

   * If custom logic to convert the data(e.g., Convert Date to String & vice-versa) use "typeConverter" property
 * Ignore - If annotated, will ignore the field while processing.

-Implement the TypeConverter<> class to write custom login and pass the class to "typeConverter" of Entry annotation.
+Implement the TypeConverter<> class to write custom logic and pass the class to "typeConverter" of Entry annotation.

 ## Using Generated code
 Once annotated build the project to generate code and can be used like below,